gagan0123/PostmarkApp-Email-Integrator/readme.txt

 If you don't already have a free Postmark account, you can get one in minutes.
 Every account comes with thousands of free email sends.

+NOTE: This plugin is a copy of the other Postmarkapp plugin which was having several bugs but developers were not fixing them from a long time so had to create a new plugin to address those issues.

 == Installation ==

 1. Upload postmark directory to your /wp-content/plugins directory